webrecorder/browsertrix-crawler/README.md

       --behaviors                           Which background behaviors to enable
                                             on each page
                            [string] [default: "autoplay,autofetch,siteSpecific"]
+      --behaviorTimeout                     If >0, timeout (in seconds) for in-page behavior will run on each
+                                            page.
+If 0, a behavior can run until finish.       [number] [default: 90]
       --profile                             Path to tar.gz file which will be extracted and used as the browser
                                             profile                     [string]